How to toilet or house train your dog

 If you spot them toileting, resist the temptation to react and just let them finish.

-This might well take some self-training on your part but being cross and telling them off might make them anxious about you and their relationship with you.
+This might well take some self-training on your part but being cross and telling your dog off might make them anxious about you and their relationship with you.